 Cubans are far better prepared than most for public health and climate emergencies.
 African countries should emulate the island nation in this regard.

-For young people in Freetown, 'Temple Run' has become code for the perilous journey that young Sierra Leoneans are making to Europe via Libya.
+For young people in Sierra Leone's capital, Freetown, there is a code for the perilous journey that they are making to Europe via Libya.